 If you’re considering applying for grant funding for your wastewater system, you’ve probably also considered hiring a consultant or writer to help you through the process.
 Grants these days are complex and highly competitive, so putting together the best application you can is essential to success.
 For many communities, that means seeking outside help.
 On the other hand, hiring an outsider can come with added complications and cost.
 So what should you consider when deciding whether or not to hire grant-writing help?

-The complexity of the application.
 Some applications are easier than others.
 Length, complexity and requirements may vary, so your choice of whether or not to hire additional help may hinge on the nature of the application itself.
 An inexperienced team may be able to handle simpler paperwork, while you may need to rely on experts for trickier, more specialized applications.
-This is a common practice: One review of small Florida communities found that writers were most often hired for more lengthy or complicated applications, such as those required for HUD’s Community Development Block Grants (Carter 2011).
+This is a common practice: One review of small Florida communities found that writers were most often hired for more lengthy or complicated applications, such as those required for HUD’s Community Development Block Grants.